-(b) (i) An agency has complied with the primary bill sponsor contact requirements of this section when the agency has attempted to reach the primary bill sponsor at the legislator's address, e-mail address, and telephone number on file with the secretary of state pursuant to subsection (8)(a) at least 10 days in advance of the publishing of the agency's proposal notice.
+(b) An agency has complied with the primary bill sponsor contact requirements of this section when the agency has attempted to reach the primary bill sponsor at the legislator's address, e-mail address, and telephone number on file with the secretary of state pursuant to subsection (8)(a).
 If the agency is able to contact the primary sponsor by using less than all of these three methods of contact, the other methods need not be used.